smmckay/quex-mirror/doc/source/02-syntax/patterns/re-character-sets.rst

 The result of character set expressions is not always easy to foresee.
 Quex, however, provides a command line functionality to display the results of regular expressions.
-For example, giving the following command line displays what characters remain if the numbers and lowercase letters are taken out of the set of Greek letters.
+For example, the following command line displays what characters remain if the numbers and lowercase letters are taken out of the set of Greek letters.

 .. code-block:: bash